dev7ch/luya-ext-slick/README.md

 - As draggable block out of the box in the LUYA admin UI.
 - As Extension in custom view files from blocks or modules.
-- As Module in the LUYA page adinistration.

 ### Block
 Simply drag and drop the block in the pages section in the admin UI to the desired place and add content to the slider.